-The SCC Public Health team continue to make every effort to respond to schools the same day and have plenty of capacity to offer support to all affected schools via [email protected]create new email .
+The SCC Public Health team continue to make every effort to respond to schools the same day and have plenty of capacity to offer support to all affected schools via [email protected] .
 If you need to speak with a member of the team urgently, please call the Public Health Incident Room on 01823 356 100.

 SCC Public Health continue to be the first port of call for all mainstream schools with cases of Covid-19.
 The United Kingdom Health Security Agency (formerly Public Health England) now take the lead on Covid-19 cases within special schools and residential settings.
-Their contacts have not yet changed and remain [email protected]create new email or the DfE helpline (option 1) 0800 0468 687.
+Their contacts have not yet changed and remain [email protected] or the DfE helpline (option 1) 0800 0468 687.

 Covid-19 School Toolkit | Support Services for Education